 NATIONAL CHICKEN BOY DAY

 The iconic statue remained in place at the restaurant until the owner died in 1984.
-At that time, Chicken Boy was given to Los Angeles art director, Amy Inouye, and was placed in storage until a suitable location could be found.
-Some twenty years later, Chicken Boy was moved to his new home at Inouye’s design firm.
-The result of the restoration of Chicken Boy was a community effort and donated funds.
+At that time, Chicken Boy was given to Los Angeles art director, Amy Inouye.
+For a time, the statue remained tucked away in storage until a suitable location could be found.
+Some twenty years later, Chicken Boy came out of hiding.
+The entire community came together to make the restoration of Chicken Boy possible.
+Once the statue’s rehabilitation was complete, he became a permanent display at Inouye’s design firm.

 - Governor’s Historic Preservation Award, Sacramento, California, 2010.